 * Opportunities for leadership development and involvement

-* Exposure to faculty and staff committed to your academic achievement and personal success
+* Connections to faculty and staff committed to your academic achievement and personal success

 Expectations of MASAI participants:

-email Angela Davenport, Diversity Advocacy Coordinator at MASAI.
+Contact Angela Davenport, Diversity Advocacy Coordinator, at MASAI for more information.